tobidcoder/deskree/README.md

 ```
 9. We’re not done yet, but let’s deploy this service to see what happens.
 To deploy a microservice, you can run gcloud app deploy inside of the microservice’s directory or gcloud app deploy service-name/app.yaml from the main app’s directory.
 10. If you run gcloud app browse -s service-name, a browser window will open on a subdomain of your default service’s URL.
 Every service automatically gets a subdomain that can be accessed by going to the URL.
 11. We want our service-name service to be accessible from /service-name url instead of the subdomain.
-We can configure routing for our default app by creating a dispatch.yaml file.
+We can configure routing for our default app by adding this dispatch.yaml file on main service.
-dispatch:
+add to dispatch file:
 ```bash
   - url: '*/service-name'
     module: service-name